vegarringdal/simple-html/README.md

    * [x] option to set zero "0" to blank "" - (blank = undefined, "" null)
    * readonly (row)
      * [x] with callback, so you can also set it based on other row values
-     * [x] set "read" background/scratched, so its easy to see its a readonly even i edit mode
+     * [x] set "red" background/scratched, so its easy to see its a readonly even i edit mode
+       * to skip this you just override the `.simple-html-readonly` class
+   * mandatory
+     [x] set "red" background/scratched, so its easy to see its a readonly even i edit mode
+       * to skip this you just override the `.simple-html-mandatory` class
  * menu label
    * [x] pin left
    * [x] pin right